Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 jetpack 6:
 - By Sharkcrome.
-- Needs some details fixing.
-in collaboration with Retroadvance64
+- In collaboration with Retroadvance64.
-[fixme].

 jetpack 7:
 - By JigglypuffGD.